 So to be clear.
 They planned to name a school for the child that met none of his needs and then planned to take the parents to court for not sending their child to the school that they knew was inappropriate.
-They clearly knew that it wasn’t ever going to work and their strategy up front was to divert blame onto the parents for this.
+They knew that it wasn’t going to work and their strategy up front was to divert blame onto the parents for this.

-And the there are my own experiences.
+And then there are my own experiences.
 Records for Peter clearly outline what can only be described as a 3+ year campaign by school staff to prove that all the NHS professionals that had determined that Peter has a number of neurodevelopmental conditions were wrong.
 This included collusion by 3 schools and a number of LA employed staff.
 All nicely documented by a number of school and LA employees.
 And now these records are in my possession.
-Their documented strategies included alleging that I was anxious, and that that was the cause of the difficulties Peter was facing… (WHEN…. will folk realise that when a child is distressed and poorly understood at school it is NORMAL for the parent to be worried about this?).
-When these false allegations failed to work they alleged that I was fabricating his illness; and implied that I was capable of brainwashing a number of senior clinical staff… and brainwashing Peter to present as autistic on demand…..
-For Years.
+Their documented strategies included alleging that I was anxious and that that was the cause of the difficulties Peter was facing… (WHEN…. will folk realise that when a child is distressed and poorly understood at school it is NORMAL for the parent to be worried about this?).
+When these false allegations failed to work they alleged that I was fabricating his illness, and implied that I was capable of brainwashing a number of senior clinical staff… and brainwashing Peter to present as autistic on demand…..
+For years.
 How ridiculous.
 But very real and of course again a not uncommon strategy to avoid making some very minor adaptations to support a child in school.

-A friend recently mentioned to me that some LA’s actively ‘risk assess’ parent: assess the risk that they may fight for their child…. and amend the child’s support accordingly.
+A friend recently mentioned to me that some LA’s actively ‘risk assess’ parent: assess the risk that they may fight for their child… and amend the child’s support accordingly.
 We have no idea if this is an urban myth but it is totally believable all the same.

 It’s not just parents that get this treatment it seems.
-I know of a teacher who was told alter their views and paperwork and blackmailed with threats of loosing her job.
+I know of a teacher who was told alter their views and paperwork and blackmailed with threats of losing her job.
 She was just trying to record a child’s needs honestly.

 *A note to parents, when you come across teachers that want to get it right – look after the relationship, care for the teacher and be kind.
 These staff are the best hope for a better future; are the future leaders, and honestly, being in their position of wanting to help and being abused for this is a living hell too.*

 Looking back to the first two examples and I wonder what happens to these human beings to make them like this?
-How have the reached a point where they are comfortable to commit to writing a strategy that will lead to the destruction of a child – and to enforce this strategy to plan to misuse the law and take parents to court?
-That they will openly discuss with parents that they plan to use social services to bully parents to send heir child to a school that will have catastrophic effects.
-That they will make a heinous plans and be so arrogant about its use tell the parents up front that this will what they will do.
+How have they reached a point where they are comfortable to commit to writing a strategy that will lead to the destruction of a child – and to enforce this strategy to plan to misuse the law and take parents to court?
+That they will openly discuss with parents that they plan to use social services to bully parents to send their child to a school that will have catastrophic effects.
+That they will make heinous plans and be so arrogant about its use tell the parents up front that this will what they will do.

 I wonder what it feels like to lack empathy to this degree in a job that no doubt most took on because they wanted to help.